nixonlab/documenting-scTELESCOPE/05-scTELESCOPE-dev-notes/README.md

 - Must be easy to perform the analysis (anyone can use it)
   - Portability
-- Can be installed with Bioconda
+- Can be installed with [Bioconda](https://bioconda.github.io/user/install.html)
-- It's command line in the surface but snakemake underneath
+- It's command line in the surface but [snakemake](https://snakemake.readthedocs.io/en/stable/) underneath.
+  - [Improved workflows-as-applications](http://ivory.idyll.org/blog/2020-improved-workflows-as-applications.html): tips and tricks for building applications on top of snakemake

 - We should aim to use scTELESCOPE on any data (from any pipeline).
 Consider that the single-cell world is changing fast.
   - 10x
   - smart-seq
   - seq-well

 - What is the next tool downstream of scTELESCOPE? (which should be the output format?)
-  - Seurat (how do we tell Seurat about our HERVs?)
+  - [Seurat](https://satijalab.org/seurat/articles/get_started.html) (i.e. how do we tell Seurat about our HERVs?)

-- Importance of annotation.
-In the Wang paper they use de novo assembly; is this data correct? how is the annotation affecting quantification?

 - Should we aim to have the option of running scTELESCOPE starting at different points? i.e.
   - sequencing reads